Updated on January 31, 2022

 @permanenthangover is the apathetic, unapologetic, craft beer-loving best friend you need in your life.
 Permanent Hangover is an online shop where you’ll find pub glasses, hats, t-shirts, and masks that range anywhere from absurdities like “UR MOM DRINKS OLD IPAS” to “alcohol makes the pain go away”.
 We’d definitely rock one of these tees, but their feed is great even if you need a quick chuckle.

 Stephanie Grant is a talented journalist with an eye for visual storytelling.
-As the social media coordinator for Monday Night Brewing, she’s turned those skills into her full-time gig.
+As the former social media coordinator for Monday Night Brewing and current CEO and Creative Director of her own company, Stephanie Grant Co., she’s turned those skills into her full-time gig.

 On her own platform, Stephanie shares her incredible cooking and favorite craft beers with her followers.
-Plus, her Halloween photography from last year included some of our favorite shots on Instagram in 2020.
+Plus, her Halloween photography from a couple years ago included some of our favorite shots on Instagram in 2020.
 Give her a follow if you’re looking for new recipes or just want to check out new and exciting beers!

 @shitlondonguinness // @beautifulpints